 According to police, Tuttle told officers she hit the building after hydroplaning.

-Homeowner Anita Sherrill said she woke to the crash outside her home and watched as police gave Tuttle a field sobriety test.
+Homeowner Anita Sherrill said in January she woke to the crash outside her home and watched as police gave Tuttle a field sobriety test.

 “To be a principal out at night that late drinking and driving that’s just sad.
-It’s sad for the community,” Sherrill said.
+It’s sad for the community,” Sherrill said after the arrest.
 It’s sad for parents who are trying to teach their children the right way and it’s really really sad for the school system.”

-The school district said Tuttle has since been suspended.
+The school district said in January Tuttle was suspended.

 “When you’re a school official you have to set a good example for the children because they do what they see,” mother Jessica Page said.

-Some parents said the principal should be fired, but others believe she should get another chance.
+Some parents said after the crash happened that the principal should be fired, but others believe she should get another chance.